lawalker4/date-night-for-bootcampers/README.md

 The user can access the website to look up a great brewery for the area.
 This website will allow them to find a brewery and location, pick the perfect date spot and how to get there!

 Our users will love this website and the features they will have at their fingertips.

 # Technology used:

-APIs used: FreeGeoIpAPI, Open Brewery DB, TheZipCodes, CSS used: Foundation
+* APIs used: FreeGeoIpAPI, Open Brewery DB, TheZipCodes

+* CSS used: Foundation

 # Deployment